Welcome; this article will explain how crypto trading, earning, income, and gain are taxed.

-A short-term gain occurs when you buy and then sell or exchange a crypto asset within one year.
+A short-term gain occurs when you buy, sell, or exchange a crypto asset within one year.
 Short-term gains are subject to your marginal tax rate — that’s the rate you pay on your income.

-This rate ranges from 0% to 50% depending on your location and your total income for the year.
+This rate ranges from 0% to 50%, depending on your location and total income for the year.

 Long-term crypto gain

-A long-term gain occurs when you buy and then sell or exchange a crypto asset after holding it for a year or longer.
-Long term gains are subject to a different set of tax rates, called the capital gains rate.
+A long-term gain occurs when you buy, sell, or exchange a crypto asset after holding it for a year or longer.
+Long-term gains are subject to different tax rates called the capital gains rate.

 There may also be additional long-term state taxes.
-In New York, for example, the long term total rate can be as high as 31.5% (20% + 11.5% New York state rate), if you’re in the top income bracket.
+For example, the long-term total rate in New York can be as high as 31.5% (20% + 11.5% New York state rate) if you’re in the top income bracket.

 What is crypto taxable event?